 - There were issues with machines and several other equipments.

 - The floor mats were never cleaned or maintained despite the cleaning staff always being available at the gym floor.

 That gym had branches across the country and was a renowned name in the eros fitness industry.
 As a result, I was willing to get my membership renewed provided they addressed my issues.
 I did convey the issues at the front office but all I was given were assurances.
 They had no feedback tool in place.
 So, I conveyed the issues at the front office but all I was given were assurances.
 The staff never took any concrete measures or tried to find a solution to these issues.

 What could they have done to prevent losing a customer?

 Most of my issues, such as the ones related to hot water and cleaning of floor mats could have been resolved easily.
 I am sure a lot of people were unhappy about it and were not keen to continue with their membership post completion of the lock-in period.
 However, the staff present there did not pay heed to my complaints and the issue was never escalated.
 I never had the inclination of pointing these issues to the upper management by sending an email.

 As a result of this, I decided to quit my membership when my lock-in period was complete.
 Feedback on health clubs and gyms is critical as people that start exercising don’t stop it, they just switch.
-They could have taken tablet feedback or online feedback and should have tried to find the root cause of the problem.
+They could have taken tablet feedback or online feedback using the right customer feedback software and should have tried to find the root cause of the problem.
 But, instead of resolving the issues and keeping me updated about the same, they decided to ignore it.

 How can they win me back?